 Learn about –> Getting Rid of Aphids on Roses

 The objective is to have both plants and soil surface (where numerous pests, and especially black spot spores, winter over) as clean as possible.

 A few days after this spraying we give the spring feeding – the heaviest of the year.
 Roses are hungry plants and to produce their best must be kept supplied with food.

 Our spring application consists of a general-purpose rose fertilizer (5-10-5) plus two to three pounds of superphosphate per hundred square feet (or about 1 pound to five or six plants).

 Do not put fertilizer in a ring around the plants.
 Spread it evenly over the entire surface and then work in lightly with a small-bladed hoe.

 If any fertilizer has adhered to leaves, remove it with spray from the hose.

 We used to delay applying mulch on roses until late spring or early summer.
 Now we put it on immediately after the first feeding.
 A good mulch cuts down the problem of weeding by 75 to 90 percent.

-With us the second pruning follows the feeding and mulching.
+With us, the second pruning follows feeding and mulching.
 Clippings are gathered and destroyed.